 PHINMA Education reduces poverty in the Philippines by providing quality education to students from low-income families.
-It not only charges the students a low rate, but also offers scholarships to 60 percent of the low-income students.
+It not only charges the students a low rate, but also offers scholarships to qualified students based on their Poverty Probability Index score.
+Typically, up to 60 percent of the entire student population receives a scholarship.
 These interventions address not just their financial and academic needs but also their psycho-social challenges.
-This helps them get employed.
+This helps them attain gainful employment.

 To start, can you briefly introduce yourself?